NMRhub/NMRhub_SSH_Troubleshooting/README.md

 ## Part 1: Generate Individual SSH Keys

-Each user should generate their own key pair on their local machine (not the shared server).
+Each user should generate their own key pair on the shared machine.

 ### Step 1: Create a key pair with a descriptive name